AugustHao/Augusts_R_beginner_workshop/Topics/04_Basic_data_cleaning_and_organising_in_R/Basic_data_cleaning_and_organising_in_R.md

 <tbody>
 <tr class="odd">
 <td align="center">vector</td>
-<td align="center">literally vectors as in the mathematical definition, note that data in a vector MUST be of the same type (i.e. you can't have for example numerics and characters in the same vector)</td>
+<td align="center">literally vectors as in the mathematical definition, note that data in a vector MUST be of the same type (i.e. you can't have for example numeric and characters in the same vector)</td>
 </tr>
 <tr class="even">
 <td align="center">matrix</td>